anushkadixit1708/Projects_CSE/README.md

 - Open a pull request for the same

 ### Adhere to the rules for easy merging of the pull requests.
 Happy Hacking!

+For non-code contributions, documentation related to projects is welcome.
+Folders without a ReadMe or any kind of report should be targeted for the same.
+Ideal for contributors not from a conding background!